 5.7.1 As an investor of public funds, the Combined Authority has a responsibility to ensure that its decisions deliver best value for the taxpayer, and therefore all investment opportunities and Business Cases must include an assessment of Value for Money.
-The Assurance Framework has been developed in line with HM Treasury Green and Magenta Book Guidelines, which require project managers to build in Value for Money processes throughout the approval stages.
-In addition, the Combined Authority requires all Business Cases be developed in line with HM Treasury's Five Case Model.
+The Assurance Framework has been developed in line with HM Treasury Green and Magenta Book Guidelines, which require

-- 5.7.2 The delivery, and costs, of outputs must be quantified within all applications for funding.
-Where there are clear guidelines set out by Government for assessing Value for Money these will be taken into account; for example, for all Transport and Infrastructure schemes, the use of the benefit cost ratio (BRC) indicator is implemented in line with DfT TAG guidance. - 5.7.3 The Director responsible for project delivery should document they are satisfied with Value for Money requirements.
+- project managers to build in Value for Money processes throughout the approval stages.
+In addition, the Combined Authority requires all Business Cases be developed in line with HM Treasury's Five Case Model. - 5.7.2 The delivery, and costs, of outputs must be quantified within all applications for funding.
+Assessing Value for Money will be done in accordance with Government guidance; for example, for all Transport and Infrastructure schemes, the use of the benefit cost ratio (BRC) indicator is implemented in line with DfT TAG guidance and DfT's VFM guidance. - 5.7.3 The Director responsible for project delivery should document they are satisfied with Value for Money requirements.
 The Section 73 Chief Finance Officer is also required to sign off Value for Money Statements. - 5.7.4 The key objective of the Assurance Framework is to support the Combined Authority to make judgements about the value for money of potential investments and to accept or reject investments accordingly.
 However, it is just one of a range of complementary strategic guidance documents developed by the Combined Authority to inform decision making.
 The following table sets out the framework of strategic documents which will be used to determine the SMART objectives a project must fulfil in order to be included in any longlisting exercise: